 Project duration: June 2021 ongoing

-- Struggle to afford their energy bills or have energy debt.
+- Being unable to afford their energy bills or having energy debt.

-- Feel cold at home, only heat part of the home or wear lots of layers to keep warm.
+- Feeling cold at home, or only heating part of the home.

-- Live in a home that has damp or feels draughty.
+- Living in a home that is damp or draughty.

 - Living with a broken boiler or inadequate heating system.
 Funding maybe available for repairs and upgrades.

 If you are a health or welfare professional and want to refer your client, use the form on this page.